 - Time.
 This would include time of day and also how early baby woke up.
 Most babies can handle a longer waketime in the evening, so if he woke early from an afternoon or evening nap, you might be able to make it until bedtime or the next nap.
 If baby woke 15 minutes early from the nap, there is a better chance he will make it to the next nap time than if he woke up an hour early.

-- Length.
+- Length of Sleep.
 I use this category to point out that if the nap that was woken early from was quite short, he will likely need to go down for the next nap early, and perhaps with a shorter waketime than usual.
-If he is not as well rested as he usually is, he might not be able to make it the usual length of time.
+If he is not as well-rested as he usually is, he might not be able to make it the usual length of time.

 Remember that keeping your child up too long will backfire.
 He will most likely take another short nap if he went down too late.